Chorazin

 Khirbat Karraza (also Karraza, Kh.
-Karazeh, Kerazeh) was a Palestinian village established at the site of the ancient village and depopulated during the 1947–1948 Civil War in Mandatory Palestine on May 4, 1948, by the Palmach's First Battalion during Operation Yiftach.
+Karazeh, Kerazeh) was a village established at the site of the ancient village and depopulated during the 1947–1948 Civil War in Mandatory Palestine on May 4, 1948, by the Palmach's First Battalion during Operation Yiftach.
 It was located 8.5 km southeast of Safad.

 The nearby Israeli town of Korazim is named for this location.

 History

 Two settlement phases have been proposed based on coin and pottery findings.
 The town was partially destroyed in the 4th century, possibly as a result of an earthquake.
 The settlement of Khirbat Karraza subsequently developed on the site.

 During Ottoman control, Khirbat Karraza was populated by the Zanghariyya Bedouin tribe and the village contained a shrine for a local Muslim saint, al-Shaykh Ramadan.
 The villagers used to store grain close to the shrine, certain that nobody would steal it and thereby violate the sanctity of the shrine.

 The Palestinian historian Walid Khalidi described the site in 1992: "Some village houses still stand, together with the remains of other houses.
 One of the old houses has been renovated.
 Also remaining is the tomb of Shaykh Ramadan, around which the village shrine had been built.
 The tomb is collapsing and the building in which it was housed no longer exists.
 It is surrounded by large carob trees."